devasur/kiva-oauth-demo/README.md

 =======================
 - Register your application with Kiva : https://build.kiva.org/apps
 - Replace the appid, clientid, clientsecret and callbackurl in demoapp.js with your own values from the registration dashboard.
-- Edit the exports.scopes array in demoapp.js to match the scopes your appliction needs.
+- Edit the exports.scopes array in myapp.js to match the scopes your appliction needs.
-- In the current flow, /auth/kiva will trigger the authorization routine and on success you will get a callback with some important user account information as a JSON array at route /auth/kiva/callback.
-The demo app just pushes the data to the browser.
-You can decide whatever you want to do with this data.
-May be you want to save the access_token and access_secret into a secure location for querying kiva later?
+- The demo aplication keeps access_token and access_secret in the user session.
+Nothing is persisted.
+Quite likely you will want to persist it and use later.

 Important
 =========